lizhanmit/learning-notes/data-structures-and-algorithms-note/data-structures-and-algorithms-note.md

 ### Hash Table

-Hashing is a technique to convert a range of key values into a range of indexes of an array.

-- Use an array as a storage medium.
+- Based on arrays.
 - Use hash technique to generate an index where an element is to be inserted or is to be located from.
 - Insertion and search operations are very fast.
+- Hard to order.
+- Do not need to search through the array when finding a value.

+Hashing is a technique to convert a key into an index of an array.

 ![hash-function.jpg](img/hash-function.jpg)

 1. There are key-value pair data.
-2. Use hash function to get the hash code from the key of the data.
-Then convert the hash code to the index of the array where to store data.
+2. Use a hash function with key as input parameter to get the the index of the array where to store data.
+Make sure the index is within bound of size of the array.
-3. The hash code may be repeated, which is called collision.
+3. The index may be repeated, which is called collision.
 Ways to solve collision:
    - Linear probing: search the next empty location in the array to store the data.
-   - Chaining: for data with the same hash code, store them in linked list.
+   - Chaining: store data with the same hash code in linked list.
 So, the whole data structure will be array of linked list.
+     - Problem 1: The linked list may be very long.
+It will take time to find data with the same index.
+     - Problem 2: If much data is stored in the linked list instead of array, the remaining of the array will be wasted.
+4. Load factor = number of data inserted into the array / size of the array.
+Lower load factor indicates lower possibility of collision.
+5. Rule of thumb: once load factor >= 0.7, resize the array to double size.

 ![hash-table.png](img/hash-table.png)

 ![hash-table-complexity.png](img/hash-table-complexity.png)

+Applications:

+- Phone directory: Name is the key and phone number is the value.
+- Domain Name System (DNS): Domain name is the key and IP address is the value.
+- Vote: Check if voters have voted already.
+- Cache on web server.
+Cache web pages.
+URL is the key and web page is the value.

+Implementation:

+- Java: Map.
+- Python: Dictionary.

 ---